MickiusMousius/Rolio46Keyboard/pcb/README.md

 # Ordering The PCBs from JLCPCB

-Inside the "Left" and "Right" folders there are "Gerbers" folders.
+Inside the "Left" and "Right" folders there are "Gerbers" zips.
 These are gerber files that have been prepared for use with JLCPCB.

-The two "Gerbers" folders can be zipped independently and uploaded to JLCPCB for ordering.

 The following settings were used when ordering:
 * Base Material:	FR-4